-Last Friday we bought a one unit position in this natural gas ETF, with us getting in at an avg. price of \$8.26.
+Two weeks ago, we bought a one unit position in this natural gas ETF, with us getting in at an avg. price of \$8.26.
 At the time, I suggested this to me more likely an investment than a trade, with our likely holding it for many months if not a year or more, looking for it to ultimately double in price.
-It's starting off well, with us ahead by some 9% or so in a week.
+This rallied sharply and then promptly sold off - not uncommon in a commodity-related ETF.
+Patience, patience...